hqi001/rosaria_client/README.md

 Beta V2.0 (Oct.
 3, 2017) Forked from [pengtang/rosaria_client](https://github.com/pengtang/rosaria_client)

 Beta V2.1 (Oct.
 12, 2017) Change default serial port to "ttyS0" instead of "ttyUSB0" in launch file.
 Fix the bug that robots do not move continuously.
 (According to [wiki of ROSARIA](http://wiki.ros.org/ROSARIA), there is a WatchDog such that if no cmd_vel messages are received after 600ms, rosaria will stop the robot.)

+Beta V2.2 (Oct.
+19, 2017) Added "hand point" control method utilizing feedback linearization.
+Hand point is a point that 10 inch away from the center.
+In other words, we regard this robot as a point in the front of itself instead of the center.